 To save money on your Bali trip, eat at Warungs.
 These are small family restaurants and food stalls where the food is very cheap and delicious!
 Plus, most warungs offer take aways.

-Try babi guling (suckling pig), nasi goreng (fried rice with chook or shrimp) or mie goreng (fried noodles), and drink nearby beers like Bintang to spend much less cash.
+Try babi guling (suckling pig), nasi goreng (fried rice with chicken or shrimp) or mie goreng (fried noodles), and drink local beers like Bintang to spend less money.

-There are also many local eating places on the seashore that provide the satisfactory seafood at affordable charges.
-And the atmosphere?
-You won’t whinge, we promise!
+There are also many local restaurants on the beach that offer the best seafood at reasonable prices.
+And the ambience?
+You won’t complain, we promise!

 - Shop Like A Local

-Understanding how to plan a Bali Trip with shopping in mind can save you enormous money.
-Research and create a list of souvenirs you’d like to buy before arriving in Bali.
+Understanding how to plan a Bali Trip with shopping in mind can save you significant money.
+Research and create a list of souvenirs you’d like to purchase before arriving in Bali.

 Avoid buying fake brand items from beach sellers.
 Instead, shop at art markets like Ubud, Kuta, or Sukawati.
 These markets can be great places to find local art and crafts at good prices.
 Your savings depend on how well you can bargain.